just-js/ffast/README.md

 # ffast

-The fast node.js FFI library
+The fast (and dangerous 🐉) node.js FFI library

 ## Introduction